TeamProjectGiveYu/GraduationProjectGiveYu/README.md

 *   Donate by delegator if offline and by Visa / Master card or Electronic wallets if online.
 *   Can also select any charity and donate by message of 5 L.E.
 <br>
-In This GiveYu Mobile App we will allow charities to :
+In This GiveYu Mobile App we will allow Charities to :

 *   Sign-up using (name, phone number, email address, facebook & instagram links and identification number).
 *   Log-in using ( email and password ).